 5. Rocket Straps Heavy-Duty Tow Strap

-🚀EXTRA LONG FOR ALL POSSIBLE TOWING SITUATIONS - Recover your vehicles that are in tough situations such as snow, water, mud or sand.
-The extra long 30' strap provides you with the...
+- Extra long for all towing situations.
+Recover your vehicles that are in tough situations such as snow, water, mud or sand.
+The extra long 30' strap provides you with the length needed for any...

-🚀HEAVY DUTY, DURABLE, & FLEXIBLE - Made with the highest grade 100% Polyester material.
+- Our tow strap is made with the highest grade 100% Polyester material.
 UV and weather resistant.
 It's extremely flexible, with heavy duty reinforced looped ends to take the strain off of anchor points